tkleyton/mtgo_data_scraper/README.md

  - [ ] database integration instead of dumping to a file (MongoDB maybe?)
  - [ ] build deck archetypes database for automatic detection
  - [ ] improve data analysis and eventually deploy with Streamlit or Flask
+ - [ ] automatically find the logs folder